danielcornock/GalleryTemplate/README.md

 ## Plain HTML
 For plain HTML, you'll need to dissect the code a bit to remove it from the head tags that are used to display the demo of the page.

+## Notes
+Due to the use of <kbd>object-fit: cover</kbd>, this will not be compatible with IE11 or lower.